Skip to content

 Expert patients from EURORDIS are permanent representatives on EMA Scientific Committees and working parties, for example, the Committee for Orphan Medicinal Products, the Patients’ and Consumers’ Working Party and the Scientific Advice Working Party.

-EURORDIS, therefore, created the Open Academy School on Medicines Research & Development (formerly Summer School) in recognition of patients’ needs for support and training that includes an overview of clinical research and methodology, medicines development and regulatory procedures.
+EURORDIS, therefore, created the Open Academy School on Medicines Research & Development (formerly known as Summer School) in recognition of patients’ needs for support and training that includes an overview of clinical research and methodology, medicines development and regulatory procedures.

 Keep up to date with the latest training oportunities from the Open Academy